MPI parallel map and cluster scheduling

-The pyina package provides several basic tools to make MPI-based high-performance computing more accessible to the end user.
-The goal of pyina is to allow the user to extend their own code to MPI-based high-performance computing with minimal refactoring.
+The pyina package provides several basic tools to make MPI-based parallel computing more accessable to the end user.
+The goal of pyina is to allow the user to extend their own code to MPI-based parallel computing with minimal refactoring.

-The central element of pyina is the parallel map-reduce algorithm.
-Pyina currently provides two strategies for executing the parallel-map, where a strategy is the algorithm for distributing the work list of jobs across the available nodes.
-These strategies can be used “in-the-raw” (i.e. directly) to provide map-reduce to a user’s own mpi-aware code.
-Further, pyina provides the “ez_map” interface, which is a map-reduce implementation that hides the MPI internals from the user.
-With ez_map, the user can launch their code in parallel batch mode – using standard python and without ever having to write a line of parallel python or MPI code.
+The central element of pyina is the parallel map algorithm. pyina currently provides two strategies for executing the parallel-map, where a strategy is the algorithm for distributing the work list of jobs across the availble nodes.
+These strategies can be used “in-the-raw” (i.e. directly) to provide the map algorithm to a user’s own mpi-aware code.
+Further, in pyina.mpi pyina provides pipe and map implementations (known as “easy map”) that hide the MPI internals from the user.
+With the “easy map”, the user can launch their code in parallel batch mode – using standard Python and without ever having to write a line of MPI code.

-Pyina provides a highly configurable parallel map-reduce interface to running MPI jobs, with:
+pyina provides a highly configurable parallel map interface to running MPI jobs, with:

-The latest stable release version is pyina-0.1a1.
-You can download it here.
-The latest stable version of pyina is always available at:
+The latest released version of pyina is available at:

-If you like living on the edge, and don’t mind the promise of a little instability, you can get the latest development release with all the shiny new features at:
+You can get the latest development version with all the shiny new features at:

 Important classes and functions are found here: